top of page

 When Lead Volume Outpaces Your Systems: How to Build a Business That Can Absorb Demand Without Breaking

 By Christie Slaton Zgourides For many small businesses, the hardest season is not when work is scarce.
 It is when demand rises faster than the business can process it.
 That distinction matters.
 A company can be effective at generating leads and still be poorly built to absorb them.
 Calls increase, estimate requests stack up, the calendar fills, and it looks like growth.
 In many cases, it is not growth alone: it is a capacity problem.
-Capacity design is what allows a busin
+Capacity design is what allows a business

 Marc Ebinger